 As you walk straight towards the end of the Gardens, you can easily locate the source spring under a small building with water gushing out from under the mountains.
 Once the water emerges out, it is divided into 5 streams which flow symmetrically through the gardens adored with Chinar trees and roses.
 Garden caretaker told us that it is a river that disappears in the village behind and again appears here after flowing under the mountain.

-Achabal Gardens are considered one of the most beautiful Mughal Gardens in Kashmir.
+Achabal Gardens are considered as one of the most beautiful Mughal Gardens in Kashmir.
 These peaceful gardens are certainly a treat to eyes and heart.
 These may not be as big as those of Mughal Gardens in Delhi and Srinagar but these are one of the finest masterpiece of Mughal Architecure and the combination of peace and perfection adds to the entire experience.
 This is the very reason why many tourists visit Achabal despite it being slightly off route from main tourist places in Kashmir.

 How to reach Achabal’s Mughal Gardens (Location)